Women’s mental health is complex, deeply personal, and often overlooked —especially when it comes to pregnancy,

 Pregnancy and Mental Health: The Emotional Rollercoaster

-Pregnancy isn’t just about morning sickness and cravings—it’s a whirlwind of emotions.
-From hormonal shifts to the weight of upcoming responsibilities, it’s no surprise that anxiety and depression can creep in.
-Some common struggles include,
+the weight of upcoming responsibilities, it’s no surprise that anxiety and depression can creep in.
+Some common

-- Prenatal Anxiety: Worrying excessively about the baby’s health, labor, or how life will change.
+- Prenatal Anxiety: Worrying excessively about the baby’s health, labor, or how life will

-- Identity Shifts: Struggling with the transition from an independent person to someone responsible for another life.
+“just hormones.” - Identity Shifts: Struggling with the transition from an independent person to someone

 How to Cope: